-Sukie Curtis has been a writer and a curious human being all her life, exploring poetry in college and into adulthood, but she came to painting as a “middle years” woman, after more than two decades of ministry as an Episcopal priest.
+Sukie Curtis has been a writer and a curious human being all her life, exploring poetry in childhood, college, and into adulthood, but she came to painting as a “middle years” woman, after more than two decades of ministry as an Episcopal priest.

 Born in Boston, Sukie grew up in Marblehead, Massachusetts, at home with salt water, mudflats, and boats, as well as with the colors and scents of her motherʼs garden.
 Summer visits to Squam Lake in New Hampshire added the delights of fresh water, surrounding hills, and New England woods.
 Being outside among these and other landscapes is a deep source of inspiration for her.